Icon

 Angle Image

-Fractional Alma Hybrid and Acclaro Ultraclear lasers are the most commonly used lasers for drug delivery in hypopigmented scar management.
+Fractional Alma Hybrid and Acclaro Ultraclear lasers are our primary choice of lasers, for drug delivery in hypopigmented scar management.

 • Alma Hybrid laser penetrates deeper and is ideal for thicker or more fibrotic scars.